 Explore the world of robotics through art and hands-on activities beginning July 1 at the i.d.e.a.
 Museum.
 Robo Art will feature a variety of artworks from around the globe that explore the relationship of art and science and the importance of imagination in designing automated machines.
+Note: The museum is open Sunday, July 4, during opening weekend!

 The exhibition’s art-making activities and interactives will focus on nurturing creative thinking and exploring design, engineering and technology of robotics.
 Kids of all ages can build a 3D bot, play coding games, and learn about a variety of robots, the history of robotics and more!